endolith/freesound-thumbnailer/readme.txt

 Then check the "enable" checkbox, and when you refresh a folder with audio files in it, it should show the thumbnails.

+You can create new entries with commands like this:

+    gconftool-2 --type=bool --set "/desktop/gnome/thumbnailers/audio@x-aiff/enable" "true"

+I don't know how else to add a new filetype.
+Then just edit it in gconf-editor to match the other filetypes.

+Bugs/Todo:
+ - On short files it fails - "step argument must not be zero"
+ - Fails on GSM WAV - can't seek
+ - Locks up the CPU on 32-bit float - audiolab reads it incorrectly?  - implement a timeout?
+ - Should it plot both channels of a stereo file?
+Should it mix them?
+Should it show 4-channel files as 4 skinnier tracks in a square?
+ - Discontinuity at beginning affects color.
+Fade in and out?
+ - Blend colors like the real light spectrum so that white noise is white?
+Planning to experiment with other methods anyway...
+ - Put some kind of border around it like movie thumbnails to show that it's a sound file?

+Error messages for gnome thumbnailers end up in the file ~/.xsession-errors, intuitively enough.